space-isa/Coding-challenge-2020/README.md

 # Coding-challenge-2020
-A repository for working through practice coding problems in Python.
+A repository for working through practice coding problems in Python with Jupyter Notebook.